JLDevOps/Jackbox-Online/backend/backend/README.md

 1. To view all the rooms
-	- localhost:8000/api/v1/jackboxrooms/
+	- localhost:8000/api/v1/rooms/
 2. To view only online rooms:
-	- localhost:8000/api/v1/jackboxrooms/?online=Y
+	- localhost:8000/api/v1/rooms/?online=Y
 3. To view selected fields:
+	- localhost:8000/api/v1/rooms/?fields=room_code
+4. Ordering of Field:
-	- localhost:8000/api/v1/jackboxrooms/?fields=room_code
+	- localhost:8000/api/v1/rooms/?ordering=last_updated
-4. To start the Jackbox.TV API for the Db
+5. To start the Jackbox.TV API for the Db
 	- localhost:8000/api/v1/initiate

 ## Requirements